phillipahereza/storj-file-sender/README.md

 >Your relay program should support multiple people sending files at the same time.

-Concurrency would be required even if multiple people sending files wasn't a requirement as both the `Sender` and `Receiver` have concurrent TCP connections with the `Relay`.
+Concurrency would be required even if multiple people sending files wasn't a requirement, as both the `Sender` and `Receiver` have concurrent TCP connections with the `Relay`.
 So my approach of **pushing the connection handler into a go routine** can allow for `n` number of concurrent connections.

 Now that we have multiple concurrent connections we need a way to ensure data can be transferred between them.
 To allow this I implemented a simple `stream` struct that was mapped to a `streamMap`.
 The `stream` struct holds a `chan net.Conn` to allow for data streaming between concurrent processes.